xuan301/BMMDet_MPDSet/Readme.md

 >```
 ## Datasets

-There are two datasets which are introduced in our paper. `dataset` includes 9 pairs of songs from Ping An Tech and other popular music plagiarism case. `dataset2` includes 20 pairs of songs from legal cases judged by court.
+There are two datasets which are introduced in our paper. `data/npy/dataset_real_*` contains 29 pairs of real-life examples which constitute plagiarism.
 ## Codes

 There are two directories in the Codes directory.
 ## Edit-Distance

 Implementation of our BMM-Det method.
-There is a detailed `Readme.md` in this directory to introduce the files included.
-## N-gram

-Implementation of baselines.
 There is a detailed `Readme.md` in this directory to introduce the files included.